DeFi – Decentralized Finance Explained

 Within the ecosystem of this project, we can differentiate two kinds of tokens: on the one hand there is the original project token (COMP), which is a government token.
 That is, the holders of the COMP obtain voting rights that allow them to decide in a decentralized manner on matters such as protocol updates or the inclusion of new assets for loans on the platform.

-But on the other hand, we should not forget that Compound is, in practice, a decentralized lending application developed on the Ethereum blockchain.
-And this is where the magic of DeFi begins, with the so-called cTokens.
+On the other hand, we should not forget that Compound is, in practice, a decentralized lending application developed on the Ethereum blockchain.
+And this is where the magic of DeFi begins: with the so-called cTokens.

-Anyone who has a cryptocurrency accepted by this protocol, can deposit it in a smart Compound contract where it joins a liquidity fund and starts generating interest.
+Anyone whose cryptocurrency is accepted by this protocol can deposit it in a smart Compound contract where it joins a liquidity fund and starts generating interest.
 The interest comes from other users who borrow funds and pay interest on the loans.